whitelizard/tiip/README.md

 - **pub, unsub**: Publish-subscribe pattern: Publication and unsubscribe messages (no replies).
 - create, read, update, delete: The standard "CRUD": the four basic functions of persistant storage, to use instead of req if desired.

+#### ok
+Simple boolean key in reply messages only, that indicates the outcome - if it was successful or failed.

+#### tenant
+ID of a tenant in a multi-tenancy solution.

 #### source
 Origin ID, with prepended nodes further along the communication chain if needed.